 On the screens in the examples above, you can see:

 - The name of the displayed view (iOS users also see the number of tickets in the view):

 - The sorting applied to the view:

-- Basic information about each ticket, including the avatar for the ticket requester and most recent agent commenter, the ticket subject, the submission date, and the ticket status:
+- Basic information about each ticket, including the avatar for the ticket requester and most recent agent commenter, the ticket subject, and the submission date: